MichalLeszczynski/MagicTale/README.md

 # MagicTale
-Game made to train object oriented programming in python
+## Game made to train object oriented programming in python

+### In progress - no demo available